MireilleBF/RIMELBook/how-do-developer-introduce-themselves-to-open-source-projects-and-correct-bugs-in-them-.md

 We will study the [ElasticSearch](https://github.com/elastic) project

+_**Methodology:**_

+We will star by get Github data out for work on it.
+The Github API should make possible the extraction of these data.
+Depending on the data format we will use for example python for processing of data.
+Also with python we could make a first set of basic graph for guide the rest of our exploration.

+Depending on the things that we could reveal with data, we will choose the good graph tool for presente them.
+Considering the huge quantity of data that we can exctract, we could use the tools of one of the project that we will studie : ElasticSearch, and Kibana for make dashboards.

 _**References used:**_

 [The seven habits of highly effective GitHubbers](http://ben.balter.com/2016/09/13/seven-habits-of-highly-effective-githubbers/) by Ben Balter \(September 13, 2016\)